 "Sempre Vicino" was the Open Category Winner in the very first UK Songwriting Contest held back in 2002.
-After it won a stunning cover version of this song was released in Canada by the well known classical crossover group "The Canadian Tenors".
+After it won the UKSC a stunning cover version of this song was soon released in Canada by well known classical crossover group "The Canadian Tenors".

 Australian winner Alison Hams appeared live on Australian National Television on the popular show "Good Morning Australia" and performed her UK Songwriting Contest winning song "Second Fiddle" to millions of prime time TV viewers when the contest results were announced.

-Rock Category winning song "Danger Deep Water" by Jason Flinter was selected to open and launch LABEL EXPO, the International Awards Show in Brussels.
-The writer was also asked to write more music for the Capetown, Mexico and Chicago shows.
-"All thanks to the UKSC" says Jason.
+Rock Category winning song "Danger Deep Water" by Jason Flinter was chosen to open and launch LABEL EXPO, the International Awards Show in Brussels.
+Jason was also asked to write more music for the Capetown, Mexico and Chicago LBEL EXPO shows.
+"All thanks to the UKSC", says Jason.

-That was just a tiny selection and we have many many more we could list!
-I If any past entrants have stories to tell us please contact us and let us know.
+That was just a very small selection of stories - we have many many more!
+If any past entrants have stories to tell us please contact us and let us know.

-JUDGES The UKSC judges are top Grammy, Emmy, CMA and BRIT Award winning Gold and Platinum Album producers and artists.
-They include Sting's producer and musical director Kipper Eldridge, top UK producer Stuart Epps (well known for his work with Elton John, Robbie Williams, Led Zeppelin, Bill Wyman, Paul Weller, George Harrison, Oasis), BRIT Award winning producer, songwriter and top musical director Simon Ellis (S Club 7, Britney Spears), CMA Award winning international country star and songwriter Lucie Diamond; producer, musical director and arranger Richard Niles (Paul McCartney, Kylie Minogue, Boy Zone, Mariah Carey, Take That, Cliff Richard) and the UKSC's own past winner Natalie Chua (signed by Simon Cowell after the contest and a Platinum Album recipient).
+JUDGES The UKSC judges have include top Grammy, Emmy, CMA and BRIT Award winning Gold and Platinum Album producers and artists.
+These include Martin Isherwood, Director and Head of Music and Songwriting at Paul McCartney´s Liverpool Institute, Rachel Walker-Mason (Recording Academy member and voting member of the GRAMMYs, TV celebrity, songwriter for American Idol and The Voice, educator, BBC correspondent), UK producer and CEO of Epps Music Productions Stuart Epps (known for his work with Elton John, Robbie Williams, Led Zeppelin, Bill Wyman, Paul Weller, George Harrison, Oasis), BRIT Award winning producer, songwriter and top musical director Simon Ellis (S Club 7, Britney Spears, The Olympics, Westlife), CMA Award winning international country singer and songwriter Lucie Diamond; producer, musical director, arranger and Doctor of Music Richard Niles (Paul McCartney, Kylie Minogue, Boy Zone, Mariah Carey, Take That, Cliff Richard) and many other top professionals.
 Judging panels also include industry executives, publishers, managers, music organisations, experienced songwriters, past UKSC winners, UKSC directors, broadcasters, music journalists, authors and others from the UK and international music industry.
 Read more about the judges here

-Aims and Mission The UK Songwriting Contest was originally launched with The BRIT Trust to encourage and promote the art of songwriting and to discover and showcase new talent and new songs.
-For this reason the entry fee has not been increased since the launch in 2002 and contest has one of the lowest entry fees of all the world's major songwriting event.
+Aims and Mission The UK Songwriting Contest was launched with The BRIT Trust to encourage and promote the art of songwriting and to discover and showcase new talent and new songs.
+For this reason, the entry fee has not been increased since the launch in 2002 and it has one of the lowest entry fees of all the world's major songwriting events.
 Every songwriter who enters, whether they are experienced or a complete beginner, has the same chance to be discovered and noticed and to have their work judged by top names in the music industry.